pfrazee/local/README.md

 ## Getting Started

-hUI will eventually use a configuration-package system for users to create and distrubute environments.
+LinkShUI will eventually use a configuration-package system for users to create and distrubute environments.
 At this stage in development, it stores a single config in a javascript object within index.html.

 The application is a static set of html, js, css, and image assets which can be served directly by Apache.
 All of the in-browser servers (the JS modules) should work out of the box.
 Remote services, however, require some setup due to CORS.
 LinkShUI offers three options: